reececomo/pixijs-actions/README.md

 # pixi-actions

+This is a fork of [srpatel/pixi-actions](https://github.com/srpatel/pixi-actions) that is more closely modeled after `SKAction` from `SpriteKit`.

-`pixi-actions` is an actions library for PixiJS that allows you to apply tweens and animations to display objects very easily.
-Simply, actions are a way to animate nodes without having to write a lot of boilerplate.
+It is a simple actions library for PixiJS that allows you to apply tweens and animations to display objects very easily.
+Action are a way to animate nodes without having to write a lot of boilerplate.

-The easiest way to see what they do is to look at the [examples](#examples).

-Note: in this document I will refer to DisplayObjects as _nodes_ for brevity.

 ## Usage